Unidata/netcdf-c/docs/building-with-autotools.md

 different parallel I/O job launcher:

 > $ CC=mpicc CPPFLAGS=-I/usr/local/hdf5-1.14.3_mpich/include LDFLAGS=-L/usr/local/hdf5-1.14.3_mpicj/lib ./configure --prefix=/usr/local/netcdf-c-4.9.3_mpich --enable-parallel-tests --with-mpiexec='srun -A acct_name -q queue_name'

+## Setting the HDF5 Plugin Path

+Use the --with-plugin-dir= option to set the HDF5 plugin path.
+This path must contain the directory where HDF5 filters have been installed. --with-plugin-dir accepts three values:

+* yes - use the first directory in environment variable HDF5_PLUGIN_PATH (if it is set), or /usr/local/hdf5/lib/plugin (Unix) or ${ALLUSERSPROFILE}\\hdfd5\\lib\\plugin (Windows).

+* a path - path to be used for plugins.

+* no - do not install or use plugins.

 ## Checking the Configure Summary